szaumoor/ZSTweaks/README.md

 - Arrows of Detonation are also skipped, since they're not designed to pierce
 - Broken Spirit Arrow +1 will be skipped (The Calling, it's designed to deal almost no damage)

+Finally, the weapon categories affected are optional and can be turned off in the configuration file.

 **Component 1530:** Moderate the inexplicably double damage magical throwing daggers do, to not make them the obvious choice all the time to maximize damage

 This reduces the number of dice thrown of DAGG11 and DAGG12 to 1, so they are not the only good choice for daggers to maximize damage.
 And for consistency.
 Generally speaking, I dislike this sort of unbalanced design.
 DAGG11 specifically, already conforms to this rule in BGEE.